blok-ui/blok.core/readme.md

 }
 ```

-If you run this code, you'll notice something: it traces "foo", "foobar" and finally "done".
-This is the key to the power of signals: by simply by calling `foo()` inside our `Observer` we've subscribed to it and will re-run every time `foo` changes.
+If you run this code, you'll notice that it traces "foo", "foobar" and finally "done".
+By simply calling `foo()` inside our observer we've subscribed to it and the observer will re-run every time the `foo` signal changes.

 > Note: if you want to get the value of a Signal *without* subscribing to it, you can use the `peek` method (e.g. `foo.peek()`).

-Note that when signals change their Observers will update *asynchronously* since Blok uses a scheduling mechanism behind the scenes.
-This is to ensure that other asynchronous events, like HTTP requests, don't update out of order and potentially cause strange behavior.
+When signals change their observers will update *asynchronously* since Blok uses a scheduling mechanism behind the scenes.
+This is to ensure that other asynchronous events, like HTTP requests, don't update out of order and potentially cause strange behavior and that multiple signal changes happening at once don't trigger more than one update.

 ## Computations

-If you need to change the value of a signal while keeping it reactive, you can use the `Signal.map` method:
+If you need to change the value of a signal while keeping it reactive, you can use the `map` method:

 ```haxe
 var continue:Signal<Bool> = false;
 var stop:Computation<Bool> = signal.map(status -> !status);
 ```

-Under the hood this uses a `blok.signal.Computation`, a class that works a bit like an `Observer` that returns a value.
+Under the hood this uses a `blok.signal.Computation`, a class that works a bit like an observer that returns a value.

 For example:

 ```haxe
 var a = new Signal(1);